BBBase-EHeresy/PPPub/docs/rules_manual/courage.md

-As a battle rages on, warriors become surrounded by death, destruction and the horrors of warfare.
+﻿As a battle rages on, warriors become surrounded by death, destruction and the horrors of warfare.
 Surrounded by such peril, the mettle of even the most valiant of warriors will be pushed to breaking point.
 As the tide of the battle shifts, a warrior's resilience can begin to fade; their will to continue on in this fight ebbing away.

 ## TAKING COURAGE TESTS